The State Board of Education has the authority to adopt academic standards for each subject area in grades K-12.

-Note: The State Board of Education sets the requirements for high school graduation (see the High School Policy).
-Per SBE Rule, students must achieve three high school level units of science in order to graduate with a high school diploma, including Biology I, either Chemistry or Physics, and one additional laboratory science course.
+Note: The State Board of Education sets the requirements for high school graduation (see the High School Policy 2.103).
+Per SBE Rule, students must achieve three high school level units of science in order to graduate with a high school diploma, including Biology I, either Chemistry I or Physics, and one additional laboratory science course.
 View a list of the courses required for high school graduation.

-Note: The third lab science must come from the list of courses with permanent science course codes.
-For information about CTE courses that will satisfy the third lab science graduation requirement, consult the correlation of course code document to see a full list of CTE substitutions.
+Note: The third lab science must come from the list of courses with permanent science course codes or select CTE courses.
 Special courses, submitted by districts, may not substitute as a third lab science.
+For a list of permanent science course codes or to locate the select CTE courses that will satisfy the third lab science graduation requirement, consult the correlation of course code document.

 Current K-8 Standards

 Select the grade level to view a description of the course and the standards adopted by the state board.

 Current High School Standards